WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.0
+zRS - Responsive Slider - v2.9.1
 ===

-2.9.0 Update
+2.9.1 Update
 ---

-Add in a new option to define a class for '.inner-slider'.
-To change simply add the following option!

-	inner: '.your-inner-name'

-Job done, simple!
+Fixed a long standing bug with touch on mobile devices, no more jumping around and accidental scrolling!

 #####Release History